runtimeverification/mir-semantics/kmir/k-src/mir.md

 ```

 `MIR-SYMBOLIC` is a stub module to be used with the Haskell backend in the future.
-It does not import `MIR-AMBIGUITIES`, since the `amb` productions seem to not be supported by the Haskell backend.
+It does not import `MIR-AMBIGUITIES`, since `amb` productions are not supported by the Haskell backend.
 We may need to consult the C semantics team when we start working on symbolic execution.

 ```k
 module MIR-SYMBOLIC